From aspect ratio to zoom: the home theater projector glossary demystifies the technical terms for you in plain English.

 - Lamp Life

-- LCD
+- LCD Projector

-- LCoS
+- LCoS (Liquid Crystal On Silicon)

 - Lens Memory

-- Lens memory is a feature in some high-end projectors allowing users to save different zoom and focus settings for various aspect ratios and screen sizes.
+- Lens memory is a feature in some high-end projectors, allowing users to save different zoom and focus settings for various aspect ratios and screen sizes.
 With lens memory, users can easily switch between different aspect ratios (such as 16:9 and 2.35:1) without manually adjusting the zoom and focus every time.
 This feature is handy for home theater enthusiasts who regularly play content with different aspect ratios.

 - Lens Shift